NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 This has been compiled from a variety of sources.
 It has no official status and its accuracy cannot be guaranteed.
 For definitive information, check with the national authorities.

-Please contact me if you want to exploit this information commercially or re-publish any of it in any book, magzine, web-site or other electronic medium.
+Please contact me if you want to exploit this information commercially or re-publish any of it in any book, magazine, or electronic medium.

 For New Zealand, the early registrations have been summarised from the excellent serialisation of the early NZ register in Air Britain Archive compiled by Janic Geelen - this also included a lot more information than is shown here, including ownership and operational details.
 This started in the Spring 1981 issue and ran until 2004, covering the period from the beginning up to about 1974/5, to ZK-DZZ and the corresponding glider and helicopter lists.

-The official current register has been published on the NZ-CAA Website since 1999.
-This also provides monthly listings of historic changes back to 1990.
+The official current NZ register, both as a look-up and a complete download, has been published on the NZ CAA website since 1999.
+This also provides monthly listings of historic changes, including ownership details, back to 1990.
+The URL was changed in Octoner 2016 and is now http://www.caa.govt.nz/script/air-reg-query/ .
+NZ Accident reports are on http://www.caa.govt.nz/script/accident-list/

 Additional useful information has come from sources in the Aviation Historical Society of New Zealand, particularly Ray Deerness, David Paull and Mike Condon, and in Air Britain, particularly Ian Burnett and David Partington, and also from Tony Arbon and Joe Barr in Australia.